lindig/ocaml-style/README.md

 * [ocp-indent] is a proven way to re-establish consistent indentation while still leaving room for other aspects of code formatting.
+* When adding an 'if' expression it might be necessary to reindent the whole body of a function, but avoid re-indenting the whole file, which causes merge conflicts with people working on other branches, it is best to plan ahead and do such large scale changes as separate commits.

 [ocp-indent]: https://github.com/OCamlPro/ocp-indent